emsig/emg3d/docs/usage.rst

        z     32       -540.80        540.80     30.00     44.32    1.05

-Now we define a very simple fullspace model with :math:`\rho_x=1.5\,\Omega\,\text{m}`, :math:`\rho_y=1.8\,\Omega\,\text{m}`, and :math:`\rho_z=3.3\,\Omega\,\text{m}`.
+Next we define a very simple fullspace model with :math:`\rho_x=1.5\,\Omega\,\text{m}`, :math:`\rho_y=1.8\,\Omega\,\text{m}`, and :math:`\rho_z=3.3\,\Omega\,\text{m}`.
 The source is an x-directed dipole at the origin, with a 10 Hz signal of 1 A.